yannsadowski/simulateQCM/README.md

 The questions are sourced from the quizzes file in the `linkedin-skill-assessments-quizzes` repository which is then converted into a JSON format by the Python script "qcmMLtoJSON.py".
 This script generates a "questions.json" file containing all quiz questions in a readily usable format.
 The "test.html" file serves as the user interface for taking the quiz.

+## Link
+You can use the following link for try with the machine learning [quizz](https://yannsadowski.github.io/simulateQCM/test.html)

 ## Usage

 To use this project, you need to deploy it to a GitHub Pages website.
 This is necessary because the project uses fetch API which does not work with local files due to security reasons.
 Here are the steps: